oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 Modern browsers now have the Session History API (described in "Session history and navigation" of {{HTML}}), which provides a mechanism to modify the path and query string component of the URL without triggering a page reload.
-This means modern browser-based apps can use the unmodified OAuth 2.0 authorization code flow, since they have the ability to remove the authorization code from the query string without triggering a page reload thanks to the Session History API.
+This means modern browser-based apps can use the unmodified OAuth 2.0 Authorization Code flow, since they have the ability to remove the authorization code from the query string without triggering a page reload thanks to the Session History API.